-Going Morocco during Ramadan
+Going Morocco in Ramadan

 Early morning at a rock bottom hotel, I was hearing "Adhan" (the